Trump digs in on tariffs as global stock markets go into freefall

 The US began imposing a baseline tariff of 10 percent on imports on Sunday, with steeper duties of between 11 percent and 50 percent set to take effect on Wednesday.

-China, the US’s main strategic rival and its third-largest trading partner, is facing a 34 percent tariff.
+China, the US’s main strategic rival and its third-largest trading partner, is facing a 34 percent tariff, while the European Union, Japan and South Korea are bracing for tariffs of between 20 percent and 25 percent.

-Beijing last week announced a raft of countermeasures, including a 34 percent tariff on all US imports and restrictions on exports of some critical minerals.
+China last week announced a raft of countermeasures, including a 34 percent tariff on all US imports and restrictions on exports of some critical minerals, while the EU is preparing a list of US imports to target with higher duties.

+On Sunday, Trump said he was willing to negotiate with China, but any deal would depend on the country eliminating its large trade surplus with the US.

+Israeli Prime Minister Benjamin Netanyahu is on Monday set to become the first world leader to raise the tariffs with Trump face-to-face when he makes his second visit to the White House since the US president’s January election.

+“The two will discuss the tariff issue, the efforts to return our hostages, Israel-Turkey relations, the Iranian threat and the battle against the International Criminal Court,” Netanyahu’s office said in a statement.

-Amid the turmoil, analysts have sharply raised the odds of the US entering a recession within the next 12 months.
+Amid the market turmoil, analysts have sharply raised the odds of the US entering a recession within the next 12 months.

 JPMorgan last week raised the likelihood of a US recession to 60 percent, while S&P Global has put the likelihood at between 30 and 35 percent.